 I'm still making this project, so i'll be updating this as I proceed.
 Feel free to think along!

-The picture above started it all.
+The pictures above started it all.
 A rainy sunday and some scrap wood, a file and a saw.
-This propeller was the result.
-Might as well put this puppy to good use!
+These propellers were the result.
+Might as well put them to good use!

 Step 1: Safety and Precautions